 These boots come in a package of 12 (so 3 sets of 4 boots).
 One set of 4 boots can often last an entire winter, depending on the activity level of your dog.
 Once a single boot tears, you will need to throw it away and replace it with a new one from the package.
 The benefit of these boots is that they stay on no matter what.
 The downfall is that they can be very difficult to put on.
-Here’s a great video that shows you how: https://www.youtube.com/watch?v=ecqPX0kZfNo.
+Here’s a great video that shows you how to put the PAWZ boots on your dog.

 These boots are very suitable for large dogs too.
 But it can be frustrating to stretch them on to a large dog.
-That being said, there is a product sold by Paws Jaws on the market that allows the person to hold the boot open while placing the paw into the boot.
+That being said, there is a product called Paws Jaws on the market that allows the person to hold the boot open while placing the paw into the boot.
 Do take note that with this product, it is much easier to put the PAWZ boots on any size dog!
-Here’s how it works: https://www.youtube.com/watch?v=ll_HQLmevNM
+Here’s a video to show how it works.

 Medium to Large Dogs: